WSU-4110/Travel-Companion/README.md

 ### Maps Feature
 Travel-Companion utilizes Google Maps API to provide accurate location data to the user at the press of a button.
--Future implementation will include location saving, Point of Interest labels, and direction generation.

 ### Weather Forecasting
 Travel-Compaion utilizes OpenWeatherMap's API to generate a weather forecast for a specified location, Providing all information typically seen in a standard weather forecast.
--Future implementation will include a 7 day forecast

 # Development
 ## Development Instructions